Professional wrestling career of Insane Clown Posse: World Wrestling Federation (1998)

 Insane Clown Posse was put in a feud with The Headbangers.
 In the first wrestling match, The Headbangers were stiff, throwing real punches and kicks.
 In the rematch, a move was planned where The Headbangers would be flipped over by Bruce and Utsler.
 When the time came to flip over, however, The Headbangers refused to move, forcing Insane Clown Posse to genuinely flip them over and begin throwing punches.
 Realizing that the match was getting too heated, McMahon ended the feud after that match.
 Bruce and Utsler were put into other matches along with The Oddities.
 Vince Russo told Bruce and Utsler to "make it seem like you don't know anything about wrestling, and you guys keep choking and digging into their eyes".
 During this time, Bruce and Utsler had no contract with WWF.
 They, however, did have an agreement that the WWF would occasionally play Insane Clown Posse commercials, and in return, Bruce and Utsler would wrestle for free.
 Bruce and Utsler knew that airtime cost significantly more than any monetary compensation they would receive and were thus satisfied with the agreement.
 Bruce and Utsler were told they were to suddenly turn on The Oddities in their match against The Headbangers, then join them in beating up the group.
 They were also informed that their commercial would air the very next week, which had still not aired after three months of being involved with the WWF.

 The following week, on the live November 30 Raw is War episode, the Insane Clown Posse and The Headbangers had a run-in with Stone Cold Steve Austin.
 Prior to the show, Austin had indicated to Bruce and Thrasher that Thrasher would receive the first Stone Cold Stunner, after which Bruce would turn around and receive the second.
 During the televised segment, Austin was shown making his way to the ring carrying a shovel.
 Once in the ring, Austin hit the Stunner on Bruce first (catching him off guard), then Thrasher.
 Although disappointed over the events during the match, Bruce and Utsler continued in hopes that McMahon would air the commercial as promised.
-Bruce and Utsler contacted Abbiss to inquire about the commercial and were informed that it was not aired.
-Given that McMahon failed to uphold his promise to air Insane Clown Posse's commercial, Abbiss recommended that Bruce and Utsler terminate their agreement with the WWF.
+Bruce and Utsler contacted Abyss to inquire about the commercial and were informed that it was not aired.
+Given that McMahon failed to uphold his promise to air Insane Clown Posse's commercial, Abyss recommended that Bruce and Utsler terminate their agreement with the WWF.